Dimmer (band): "Don't Make Me Buy Out Your Silence"

 After the dissolution of the "Crystalator" line-up, Carter continued jamming with Dunedin musicians.
 One short-lived line-up included bassist Chris Heazlewood (King Loser) and drummer Matt Middleton, who released what Carter caller "a series of near-genius cassettes" under the name Crude.
 Middleton soon moved to Melbourne.

 A four-piece line-up of Carter, Heazlewood, Cameron Bain (guitar) and Robbie Yeats (drums, The Dead C) began sessions that were intended to result in a debut Dimmer album.
 Carter called this "the baddest early version of Dimmer", but the sessions ended in what he described as "tears, soap operas, that kinda stuff" and resulted in only a short EP.
 "Don't Make Me Buy Out Your Silence" was the only official release from this phase of Dimmer.

 The song "Don't Make Me Buy Out Your Silence" was "partly inspired by Tricky" and written to capture a sense of paranoia.
-In 1996 it came out as a 7" vinyl release (with "Pacer" as a b-side), and as a three-track CD EP (which added "On the Road", a cover of "On the Road Again" by Canned Heat).
-This was the last Flying Nun release of Dimmer's, originally credited only to Carter.
+In 1996 it came out as a 7" vinyl release with "Pacer" as a b-side, and as a three-track CD EP which added "On the Road", a cover of "On the Road Again" by Canned Heat.
+This was the last Flying Nun release of Dimmer's, and the original releases only credited Carter.
 These credits changed ten years later when, as There My Dear bonus tracks, "Don't Make Me Buy Out Your Silence" acknowledged Bain and "Pacer" credited all band members.

 None of the early Dimmer line-ups lasted long.
 In Carter's telling, Chris Heazlewood "became a dick.
 He...wrote 'Ace of Spades' on his scrawny chest when he played at the Big Day Out.
 He told people it was okay he was in with Carter because he was going to 'fuck it up'.
 I wondered if he was jealous, or if he resented me...
 He left Dimmer by rubbishing me on the internet, which hurt because he was showboating at my expense.
 I didn't speak to him for years, even after he apologised."

 A video for "Don't Make Me Buy Out Your Silence" received NZ On Air funding and was directed by Steve Morrison.

 No more music was released by Dimmer until 1999's "Evolution" single.
 In 2007 all five tracks from the "Crystalator" and "Don't Make Me Buy Out Your Silence" singles were included as bonus tracks on an Australian release of 2006 album There My Dear.